khag7/udi-owm-poly/README.md

     * by city id (id=city id)
     * by coordinates (lat=xx&lon=xxx)

+#### Forecast Days
+	* The number of forecast nodes to create and populate.
+The range is 0 to 7.

 #### Elevation
 	* Height above sea level, in meters, for the location specified above.